paritytech/substrate-api-sidecar/guides/STAKING_IMPLEMENTATION_DETAILS.md

 ### Nominator Account
 If the account queried in the endpoint is a `nominator` account, the logic is implemented in the `fetchErasStatusForNominator` function.
 As mentioned in the code's comments, to verify the reward status `claimed` of an era for a Nominator's account, we need to check the status of that era in one of their associated Validators' accounts.
-The logic is implemented in the .
-The function's comments describe most of the steps/checks implemented there.
+It is important to note that everytime this function is called and for every nominator's validator, we set the `oldCallChecked` variable to `false`.
+We do that because when we check for Nominator account -> the nominator address does not matter anymore for the `OldCallsChecked`.
+We have to reset and check again the OldCalls for each of the validators of this nominator.
+Otherwise in every loop for every validator that we check -> we would assume that we already checked the old calls which we did not.

 #### 💰 Reward Types
 A nominator receives one type of reward: